YangZhaoCICAMS/MANOC/README.md

 # MANOC (Multi-agent Nonparametric Overdose Control)
 R codes to implement the multi-agent nonparametric overdose control design for dose finding in phase I drug-combination trials.

+# Description
+The primary goal of phase I clinical trials is to determine the maximum tolerated dose (MTD) for future phase II studies.
+The MTD corresponds to the dose at which the probability of inducing dose-limiting toxicity is closest to the prespecified target toxicity rate.
+To enhance the robustness as well as safety of the design, we extend the single-agent non- parametric overdose control (NOC) design proposed by Lin and Yin (2016b) to drug-combination trials.
+The proposed multi-agent NOC (MANOC) design transforms dose finding into a model- selection problem for searching the most suitable model in the full model space composed with all paired dose combinations.
+In the proposed design, the dose–toxicity relationship is modelled solely based on the partial information of the toxicity order, and no parametric assumption is imposed.
 # Inputs
 - samplesize: The maximum number of patients to be enrolled.
 - cohortsize: The number of patients in each cohort.